temporalio/documentation/README.md

 #### Write documentation using vanilla Markdown

-In the source repository, write your documentation as Markdown using multiline comments.
+In the source repository, write your documentation as Markdown in multiline comments.

 The Assembly Workflow identifies all multiline comments as Markdown documentation.

 Single-line comments are treated the same as the rest of the code.

-Single line commenting is still highly encouraged to make the code understandable.
+Single-line commenting is still highly encouraged to make the code understandable.

 For example: